giladrom/giladrom/README.md

 # Summary
 I’m Gilad - A Senior Software Engineer and Startup Founder with over 15 years of experience in creating, deploying and maintaining enterprise SaaS and consumer products.
-Proficient with C & HTML/JavaScript/TypeScript, networking, System Architecture, AWS/GCP and Unix/Linux.
+Proficient in C & HTML/JavaScript/TypeScript, networking, System Architecture, AWS/GCP, SQL, and Unix/Linux.
 Extremely passionate about reliability, optimization, cool hardware, and bringing new ideas to life.

 - Have been part of multiple teams, from the early days to the acquisition and beyond
 - Take pride in ownership and going 0-1, iterating and making things happen